- About BJSS

 Once compliance is achieved, and we have a global ecosystem of actors all speaking the same language, an abundance of business benefits and possibilities opens up.

 The standardised definition of message syntax and semantics will remove translation and interpretation steps.
 The enhanced data such as the Legal Entity Identifier (LEI) and remittance data will accurately identify parties and the context of payments.
-This will vastly improve the speed and accuracy of processing payments, to the benefits of customers.
+This will vastly improve the speed and accuracy of processing payments, to the benefit of customers.
 It will also help significantly in areas such as fraud and financial crime detection.

 Those who plan ahead to leverage the enhanced data available in ISO 20022 will also be at an advantage.
 This new data provides much more context around a payment by providing standard party identifiers (LEI’s), links to payment details such as invoice numbers, references, policy numbers (remittance data), along with purpose codes, structured addresses and an extended character set.
 Payments can also be sent at a more granular level (unbundling of larger payments to link to specific invoices).
 Standard syntax and semantics lead to higher quality data, and advanced analytics and AI open up opportunities to extract value from these richer datasets.